daytonmiamidsa-ntc/daytonmiamidsa.github.io/README.md

 ### Search Engine Optimization (SEO)

 Search Engine Optimization (SEO) makes your pages appear higher up on web search results pages.
 Your site uses the [Jekyll SEO Tag plugin](https://jekyll.github.io/jekyll-seo-tag/) to add tags to each of your pages to optimize them for search engines.
 The plugin operates by using information you specify in the `_config.yml` file.
 The fields and what they mean are listed [here](https://jekyll.github.io/jekyll-seo-tag/usage/).
 If there are any fields you need more information on, reach out to the NTC and we can add information to this README.

+### Hosting files

+You can use your site to host **small** files (like PDFs or Word Docs) and provide download links to them.
+You should upload these files to the `/assets/files/` directory in the same way that you upload images to the `/assets/images/` directory (as explained in [Adding Pictures to Pages and Posts](#adding-pictures-to-pages-and-posts)).
+Inserting `[Link to file](/assets/files/some_file.pdf)` in any of your pages, will create a download link to your file.

+#### File and Repository Size Limits

+GitHub does not want to you use your site to host large files.
+There is detail [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#usage-limits), but basically, if you want to host videos or anything larger than 1 GB, you should use a content distribution network (CDN) for that, and the NTC would be happy to support you in doing so.

 ## Adding a New Post